versionone/VersionOne.Integration.HPALM/README.md

 * LICENSE.MD: License information in Markdown format
 * README.MD: This README information in Markdown format

+## Vewing the Documentation
+Documentation for the integation is also available online in the [VersionOne Developer Library](http://versionone.github.io/VersionOne.Integration.QualityCenter/).

 ## Getting Help

 While we strive to make the integration as easy to use as possible, you may still occasionally need some help, and there are a few different ways you can get it: